 Tenet Health Central Coast does not restrict, limit, or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation or disability.

-All individuals entering our hospitals will be screened for fever and respiratory symptoms upon entry per CDC guidelines, provided a mask and required to perform hand hygiene.
+All individuals entering our hospitals will be screened for COVID-19 symptoms, provided a mask and required to perform hand hygiene.
 The mask should be worn at all times while in the facility.